defridge/HerosGym-P1-A2/README.md

 - I have tested the webpage across all different screen sizes, desktop, laptop, tablet and mobile and it is responsive and functions as intended.
 - All links work as intended and open in new tabs were required.
-- All text is readble and the contrast between text colours and background works well and causes no issues.
+- All text is readable and the contrast between text colours and background works well and causes no issues.
 - I have confirmed that the form on the signup page works, all text and radio buttons require an input and the email address box requires a valid email address format.

 ### Bugs

-- When using validations tools I discovered that the image file paths had blank spaces which needed to be filled with "%20".
+- When using validation tools I discovered that the image file paths had blank spaces which needed to be filled with "%20".

 ### Validator Testing